Does Benzoyl Peroxide Cause the Skin to Age Faster?

 Benzoyl Peroxide - Does It Speed Up or Slow Down Skin Aging?

-How benzoyl peroxide may speed up skin aging
+How benzoyl peroxide might speed up skin aging

 A benzoyl radical is a type of free radical.
 You may have heard of free radicals as substances that can be harmful to human health.
 This can be true.
 Free radicals react easily with proteins, lipids, and DNA in human cells.
 These reactions can result in damage to healthy tissue, known as oxidative damage, which can play a role in skin aging.3-5

-How benzoyl peroxide may slow down skin aging
+How benzoyl peroxide might slow down skin aging

-Since most of the research on this topic comes from studies in vitro (conducted in a test tube or petri dish) rather than from studies on patients, we can only speculate how these two effects might add up in real people.
+Since most of the research on this topic comes from studies in vitro (conducted in a test tube or petri dish) rather than from studies on patients, we can only speculate on how benzoyl peroxide might be involved in skin aging.
 It is possible that overall, benzoyl peroxide might speed up skin aging, slow down aging, or have no observable effect on skin aging at all.

-Still, to be on the safe side, it may be a good idea to counteract the potential negative effects of benzoyl peroxide by applying so-called antioxidants to the skin, which will neutralize free radicals.
+Still, to be on the safe side, to counteract any potential negative effects of free radicals, after applying benzoyl peroxide, apply a moisturizer that contains an antioxidant, which will neutralize free radicals.

 Antioxidants naturally occur in the skin and help the body neutralize free radicals.
 Two of the most common antioxidants in the skin are: